The apostle Paul used the term ‘renewing of you mind’ in his letter to believers in Rome.

 6 Then the LORD said to Cain, “Why are you angry?
 And why has your countenance fallen?

-7 If you do well [sacrifice the flesh], will not your countenance be lifted up?
-And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.”
+7 If you do well [say no to the desires of the flesh], will not your countenance be lifted up?
+And if you do not do well, sin is crouching at the door [waiting for you to obey the flesh]; and its desire is for you, but you must master it.”
 (Genesis 4:6-7)

 Cain’s countenance had fallen because God did not accept his sacrifice.
-It was from the work of his hands, while his brother’s was a sacrifice of flesh, not his own, but the flesh of a substitutionary animal.
-By the sacrifice of the animal, Abel offered his sinful flesh to God.
+Cain’s sacrifice was from the work of his hands, while his brother’s was a sacrifice of flesh, not his own, but the flesh of a substitutionary animal.
+By the sacrifice of the animal, Abel offered his sinful flesh to God, i.e., sanctification.
 Born again Christians are to do the same thing.
-The difference is that the sacrifice is spiritual … the lusts of the flesh, the lusts of the eyes and the boastful pride of life.
+The difference is that the sacrifice is spiritual.
+We are to sacrifice all that comes from the lusts of the flesh, the lusts of the eyes and the boastful pride of life.